jtablesaw/tablesaw/README.md

     <dependency>
         <groupId>tech.tablesaw</groupId>
         <artifactId>tablesaw-core</artifactId>
-        <version>0.11.6</version>
+        <version>0.12</version>
     </dependency>

 You can also add a dependency for `tablesaw-plot` to use the plotting capability.
+Experimental support for plots built on Plot.ly (which is itself built on D3) is also included, but this will be a bumpy ride for another minor release or two.

 * We also recommend trying Tablesaw inside [Jupyter notebooks](http://arogozhnikov.github.io/2016/09/10/jupyter-features.html), which lets you experiment with Tablesaw in a more interactive manner.
 Get started by [installing BeakerX](http://beakerx.com/documentation) and trying [the sample Tablesaw notebook](https://github.com/twosigma/beakerx/blob/master/doc/groovy/Tablesaw.ipynb)